upbound/docs/content/getstarted-devex/create-controllers.md

 ## Step 6: Build and push your project to the Upbound Marketplace

-If you installed the `Up-Project-Action` GitHub Action, skip this section as this is the manual process.

 When you're ready to share your work, you can build your project and publish it to the Upbound Marketplace with the `up` CLI.